engineyard/ey-docs/pages/ssl-certificates.md

 <h2 id="topic3"> Prerequisite: A chosen SSL-certificate vendor</h2>

-The workflow described on this page assumes that you have chosen a vendor to host your certificate.
+The workflow described on this page assumes that you have chosen a vendor to host your SSL certificate.
 If you haven't yet chosen a vendor, consider reviewing this Wikipedia article [comparing SSL certificates](http://en.wikipedia.org/wiki/Comparison_of_SSL_certificates_for_web_servers).

-Here are some vendors who have hosted certificates deployed on Engine Yard Cloud:
+Here are some vendors who have hosted SSL certificates deployed on Engine Yard Cloud:
 <div class="split">
   <div class="col col-first">
     <ul>